Top 10 Generator Service Mistakes To Avoid

 1: Lack of Servicing

-The most obvious generator servicing mistake you can make is to neglect to maintain your generator regularly.
+The most obvious generator maintenance mistake you can make is to neglect to service your generator regularly.
 Performing regular preventative maintenance ensures that you identify issues before they become major problems, and it keeps your equipment in good running order.

 Even if you service your generator, you need to service it properly.
 This includes burning off unburned fuel, changing filters and fluids as needed, testing the fuel, starting, and cooling systems, and checking the engine.